MicrosoftDocs/content-templates/templates/org/aac/aac-example-workload-content.md

 - REQUIRED STATEMENT: Include the following statement to introduce the section:
 -->

-Cost Optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
+Cost Optimization is about considering ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist).

 <!--
 - Answer the following questions: